 Home Inspection has become a standard part of the home purchase procedure.
-Get certified by a program has been developed in cooperation with the Ontario Association of Home Inspectors (OAHI) and incorporates the Standards of Practice of the American Society of Home Inspectors/Canadian Association of Home and Property Inspectors (ASHI/CAHPI).
+Get certified by a program that has been developed in cooperation with the Ontario Association of Home Inspectors (OAHI) and incorporates the Standards of Practice of the American Society of Home Inspectors/Canadian Association of Home and Property Inspectors (ASHI/CAHPI).
 The courses are organized into subject areas that describe the materials used in the construction of each house system and how these are assembled.
 Possible causes and implications of problems that result from the construction of a home are integrated within each course.
 The program gives you clear direction on what to look for during an inspection.

 All of the certificate requirements must be completed in order to obtain the certificate.
-These courses are offered on-line only.
+These courses are offered online only.

 To be a successful home inspector, you need to be thorough with good investigative skills.
 You will also require excellent interpersonal skills to communicate your findings in laymen's terms to your customers, with diplomatic sensibilities, when the results are not as anticipated.